gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

         second one after closing the modal for the first request.
   - [ ] Make two concurrent headless requests for two different clusters.
 Verify that Connect shows the second one after closing the modal for the first request.
-- tshd-initiated communication
-  - [ ] Create a db connection, wait for the cert to expire.
-Attempt to connect to the database through CLI.
-While the login modal is shown, make a headless request.
-Verify that after logging in again, the app shows the modal for the headless request.
 - Per-session MFA
   - The easiest way to test it is to enable [cluster-wide per-session MFA](https://goteleport.com/docs/access-controls/guides/per-session-mfa/#cluster-wide).